onc-healthit/inferno-program/README.md

-for codes based on applicable categories of additional restrictions, as defined by the [UMLS license agreement](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/license_agreement.html). instances of Inferno can be configured to not validate codes in CodeSystems based on these categories, or based on individual CodeSystems.
+for codes based on applicable categories of additional restrictions, as defined by the [UMLS license agreement](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/license_agreement.html).

 By default, Inferno will not restrict validation of codes.
 To configure an instance of Inferno to exclude certain CodeSystems for validation, rename the